spchheang/CambodianGenocide_DemographicEconomic_Replication/README.md

-## Replication Code for the Paper: *The Demographic and Economic Effects of the Cambodia Genocide*
+## Replication Code for the Paper: *The Demographic and Economic Effects of the Cambodian Genocide*

 This repository contains replication files that use **Stata** and **MATLAB** to simulate demographic and economic scenarios, with a focus on Cambodia.
-The objective is to analyze population dynamics and economic outcomes under both actual and counterfactual conditions for academic research purposes.
+The objective is to analyze population dynamics and economic outcomes under both actual and counterfactual scenarios for academic research purposes.

 ---